Cardiology at Northern Nevada Medical Group

 • Heavy use of tobacco products and/or alcohol

-Our dedicated physicians offer a wide range of diagnostic and treatment services for all types of cardiovascular diseases and conditions.
 Advanced diagnostic tests are also available to help detect issues and create an individualized treatment plan.

 • Cardiac Screenings (noninvasive): Tests like cardiovascular ultrasound exams can help determine your heart health and prevent heart disease and stroke.
 Heart ultrasound images give doctors a picture of the overall function and integrity of your heart.